-How Your Credit Score Is Determined
+How Your Credit Score is Determined

 |Payment History.
 Do you repay your debt on time?
 Late payments, collections, and bankruptcy are also included here.||35%|

-|Credit Utilization, or Debt to Credit Ratio.
-How much money you owe compared to your credit line?||30%|
+|Credit Utilization.
+How much money do you owe compared to your credit line?||30%|

-|Length of your credit history.
+|Length of Credit History.
 How long is your track record?
 How old is your first credit card?||15%|

 |Credit Mix.
 Do you have different types of loan — e.g., mortgage, car loan, business loan, revolving credit, etc.||10%|

-|Credit Inquiries.
+|New Credit.
 Do you have a lot of applications for credit recently?||10%|

 Improving Your Credit Score